Skip to content

 Starting, Stopping, and Updating

 Services are managed using systemd.
-The following commands are used to control the lifecycle of the installed services:
+The following commands are used to control the application and its dependencies:

 • MariaDB: